SymfonyCasts/symfony7/sfcasts/many-to-many.md

 # Many-To-Many Relationship

 Alrighty, we've got a `Starship` entity and a `Droid` entity set up and ready to mingle.
-But how do we get these two entities to connect?
+How do we get these two entities to connect?

 Picture it this way: Each `Starship` is going to need a crew of `Droids` to keep things running smoothly... and for the occasional comic relief.
 Each `Droid`, in turn, should be able to serve on many `Starships`.
-Forget about the database for a second, and just focus on the objects.
+Forget about the database and just focus on the objects.
 Our `Starship` entity needs a `droids` property that holds a collection of all the `Droid`s assigned to it.

-Head back to your Symfony console and run:
+Cool!
+Head back to your terminal and run:

 ```terminal
 symfony console make:entity
 ```

-## Creating a Galactic Social Network

 Update `Starship` and add a `droids` property.
-Use "relation" to get into our handy wizard.
+Use "relation" to get into the handy wizard.
 This time, we need a `ManyToMany` relationship: each `Starship` can have many `Droids`, and each `Droid` can serve on many `Starships`.
 That sounds perfect!

-Next, it'll ask us if we want to map the inverse side of the relationship.
+Next, it asks us if we want to map the *inverse* side of the relationship.
-This is basically asking if we want to give our `Droids` the ability to list all the `Starships` they're connected to – `$droid->getShips()`.
+This is asking if we want to give our `Droids` the ability to list all the `Starships` they're connected to: `$droid->getShips()`.
-Sounds useful, right?
-Let's go ahead and say yes.
-For the new field name inside a `Droid`, `ships` will do just fine.
+That sounds useful.
+So let's say yes.
+For the new field name inside `Droid`, `ships` will do just fine.

-Notice it's updated *both* the `Starship` and
+Notice it's updated *both* `Starship` and
-`Droid` entities.
+`Droid`.
 Take a peek at the changes in each.

 ## The 'ManyToMany' Magic

 In `Starship`, we now have a new `droids` property, which is a `ManyToMany`.
 It also initialized `droids` to the `ArrayCollection` and added `getDroids()`, `addDroid()`, and `removeDroid()` methods.
-If you're thinking this looks a lot like a `OneToMany` relationship, give yourself a pat on the back.
-You're spot on!
+If you're thinking this looks a lot like a `OneToMany` relationship, ding, ding!
+Order yourself a pizza!
+Because it totally is!

 Over in `Droid`, it's a similar story.
 We have a `ships` property, which is a `ManyToMany`, and it's initialized in the constructor.
 Then we have the same `getStarships()`, `addStarship()`, and `removeStarship()`.

-Go ahead and generate the migration for this.
-Back to the console and run:
+Generate the migration for this.
+Go back to the terminal and run:

 ```terminal
 symfony console make:migration
 ```

 ## Unveiling the Join Table

-HERE

 Marvelous!
 Take a peek at what it generated: it's fascinating.
 We have a new table called `starship_droid`!
 It features a `starship_id` foreign key to